Playing It Straight: Adaptations

-UK version

-Series 1 (2005)

-The first UK version started on April 8, 2005, as part of their Twisted Dating Season.
+The series was adapted for the United Kingdom, in which it aired for two seasons.
+The first season premiered on April 8, 2005, as part of the network's Twisted Dating Season.
 The series was set on a Mexican ranch and Zoe Hardman is spending time with 12 men.
 Ten men started the show and two more, Lee and Marco, were added in week 3 - it was revealed when they arrived that one was gay and one was straight.
 The prize money was £100,000 and the show was hosted by June Sarpong.
 The series has been repeated on Channel 4's sister channel, 4Music.

 Early reporting revealed Ben Harris to be Mr Gay UK and also said: "Ben Harris, a builder, looks to be one of the favourites to win the show after the first episode in which he played to the builder stereotype."